Asuran (Review): A sensitive socio political action film. 4/5

 “இங்கே இவனுங்க வெச்சதுதான் சட்டமா, என்ன பண்ணாலும் நாம பொறுத்துட்டு போகணுமா? இவனுங்க எது பண்ணாலும், போலீஸ் கண்டுக்கவே கண்டுக்காதா?”

-I always introduce Vetrimaaran to my non-Tamil friends as a director who don’t know how to make a bad film.
+Vetrimaaran consistently proves to my non-Tamil friends that he doesn’t know how to make a bad film.
 Asuran is another example.
-Vetrimaaran knows (knowingly or unknowingly) what to do in order to make a film look good.
-Asuran is not Vetrimaaran’s best but is definitely the best of the season from Tamil.
+While it may not be Vetrimaaran’s best, it’s certainly the best of the season from Tamil cinema.

 “நம்மகிட்ட காடு இருந்தா எடுத்துக்கிடுவானுங்க, காசு இருந்தா புடுங்கிக்கிடுவானுங்க. படிப்பை மட்டும்தான் நம்மகிட்டருந்து எடுத்துக்கவே முடியாது. சிதம்பரம், நீ நல்லா படி. படிச்சு வேலைக்கு போ. அதிகாரத்துக்கு வா. வந்துட்டு அவனுவ செஞ்சத செய்யாத. உனக்கு என்ன நடந்துச்சோ அத மத்தவனுக்கு நடக்காம பாத்துக்க”